Conviva/conviva-react-native-appanalytics/README.md

 data - Any JSON Object.

-The following example shows the implementation of the 'onClick' event listener to any element.
+The following example shows the implementation of the application using this API:

 ```js
 tracker.setCustomTags(customTagsToSet: any);